-For most light-to-moderate traders, that might be the extent of the tax primer.
-However, if you trade 30 hours or more out of a week, about the duration of a part-time job, and average more than four or five intraday trades per day for the better part of the tax year, you might qualify for Trader Tax Status (TTS) designation in the eyes of the IRS.
+You might qualify for Trader Tax Status (TTS) if you trade 30 hours or more out of a week and average more than 4 or 5 intraday trades per day for the better part of the tax year.

-The designation is not guaranteed, but you can check out the IRS webpage for more information on TTS.
+The designation is not guaranteed.
+Check out the IRS webpage for more information on TTS.
 This designation opens up a lot of opportunities for tax efficiency, because professional traders can report their trading income and liabilities as Schedule C business expenses.
 The direct benefits to this designation include the ability to deduct items such as trading and home office expenses.

-The most drastic difference in having TTS designation is the ability to deduct losses beyond the $3,000 allowed as capital losses.
-TTS designated traders must make a mark-to-market election on April 15 of the previous tax year, which permits them to count the total of all their trading gains and losses as business property on part II of IRS form 4797.
+The most drastic difference of TTS designation is the ability to deduct losses beyond the $3,000 allowed as capital losses.
+TTS designated traders must make a mark-to-market election on April 15 of the previous tax year, which permits you to count the total of all their trading gains and losses as business property on part II of IRS form 4797.

-Traders who make this election are also exempt from the wash sale rule, as mark-to-market accounting only concerns the total of a tax year’s profits and losses.
-However, beyond making the election in the previous tax year, traders who choose the mark-to-market accounting method must pretend to sell all of their holdings at their current market price on the last trading day of the year and pretend to purchase them again once trading resumes in the new year.
+Traders who make this election are also exempt from the wash sale rule.
+Mark-to-market accounting only concerns the total of a tax year’s profits and losses.
+However, beyond making the election in the previous tax year, traders who choose the mark-to-market accounting method must pretend to sell all holdings at their current market price on the last trading day of the year and pretend to purchase them again once trading resumes in the new year.
 This is entirely a paper transaction, but has to be done to provide a total accounting of the business assets each year.